getbem/getbem.github.io/readme.md

 });
 ```

-We are looking forward to use [Duo](http://duojs.org/), as soon as resolving parts will be configurable.
+We are looking forward to using [Duo](http://duojs.org/), as soon as the resolving parts are configurable.

 ## Development